cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-developers.md

 archived: false
 translationKey: sr-dev
 ---
-The Canadian Digital Service (CDS) works with federal departments to make the services people depend on simple and easy-to-use.
-We’re a small but mighty team that is rethinking service design and delivery, engaging users every step of the way.
-By working in the open and connecting partners with tools, talent, and training grounded in best practices, we’re building capacity across the government for better service delivery.
-And we need you.

-By working in the open, and connecting partners with tools, talent, and training grounded in practice, we’re building capacity across the government for better service delivery.
+We’re transforming government.
+Our products will impact people's everyday lives.
+It's an exciting thing to be part of.
+We need you.

-We are currently hiring in Ottawa, Toronto, Waterloo, and Montreal.
+The Canadian Digital Service is focused on delivering better public services using the best technology and design, all informed by people’s needs.
+We’re hiring people at all levels of experience in Ottawa, Toronto, Waterloo, and Montreal.

 ## We’re looking for dedicated Senior Developers to join our team.